marcelnicolay/asyncmongo-orm/README.rst

 Requirements
 ------------
-The following two python libraries are required
+The following three python libraries are required

 * pymongo_ version 1.9+ for bson library
 * tornado_